-For 2015, our in-scope product categories were: (1) hard disk drives; (2) solid-state drives; (3) direct attached storage solutions; (4) personal cloud network attached storage solutions; and (5) public and private cloud data center storage solutions.
-For a further discussion of our products, see our Annual Report on Form 10-K for the fiscal year ended July 3, 2015.
+For 2016, our in-scope product categories were: (1) hard disk drives; (2) solid-state drives; (3) NAND-flash storage devices; (4) direct attached storage solutions; (5) personal cloud network attached storage solutions; and (6) public and private cloud data center storage solutions.
+For a further discussion of our products, see our Annual Report on Form 10-K for the fiscal year ended July 1, 2016.
 The information contained in our Form 10-K is not incorporated by reference into, or a part of, this Conflict Minerals Report.

-For 2015, we did not find that any necessary 3TG contained in these in-scope products directly or indirectly financed or benefitted an armed group in the DRC or an adjoining country.
+For 2016, we did not find that any necessary 3TG contained in these in-scope products directly or indirectly financed or benefitted an armed group in the DRC or an adjoining country.
 An "armed group" under the Conflict Minerals Rule is an armed group that is identified as a perpetrator of serious human rights abuses in annual Country Reports on Human Rights Practices under sections 116(d) and 502B(b) of the Foreign Assistance Act of 1961 relating to the DRC or an adjoining country.
 However, we did not conclude that any of our products were "DRC conflict free."